-For shiratama dango, put ¼ cup shiratamako and ¼ tsp. sugar in a bowl and stir in 2 Tbps warm water a little bit a time until the dough is combined and smooth.
-Take the dough out of the bowl and roll into a ball.
-The texture of the dough is like squeezing an "ear lobe" (that’s how we describe this particular tenderness in Japanese).
+For shiratama dango, put ¼ cup (34 g) shiratamako and ¼ tsp sugar in a bowl and stir in 2 Tbps warm water a little bit a time until the dough is combined and smooth.
+Take the dough out of the bowl and roll it into a ball.
+The texture of the dough is like an earlobe (that’s how we describe this particular tenderness in Japanese).

 Alternatively, if you want to save time, instead of making shiratama dango, you can use kiri mochi (pre-cut rice cake).
 Cut into 4 small pieces and toast in the toaster oven until puffed up.

-Put 1- 1½ Tbsp sugar in a medium bowl and sift 1 Tbsp matcha powder in a fine sieve to remove any lumps.
+Put 1- 1½ Tbsp sugar in a medium bowl and sift 1 Tbsp (6 g) matcha powder in a fine sieve to remove any lumps.

 Add a little bit of hot water and mix with a whisk (I used a bamboo whisk) until well combined.

 Add the rest of hot water and mix well.

 Place sweet red bean paste (anko) and shiratama dango in the serving bowls.